MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 ## Creating a custom `SkipTokenHandler`

 The `SkipTokenHandler` is response for generating the *next link* in an OData response when using server-driven paging.
-It's also responsible for applying the `$skiptoken` to the results. `SkipTokenHandler` is an abstract exploses and it defines the following methods to be implemented by child classes:
+It's also responsible for applying the `$skiptoken` to the results. `SkipTokenHandler` is an abstract class that defines the following methods to be implemented by child classes:

 - [`GenerateNextPageLink`](/dotnet/api/microsoft.aspnet.odata.query.skiptokenhandler.generatenextpagelink): generates the `Uri` that's used as the next link in the response
 - [`ApplyTo`](/dotnet/api/microsoft.aspnet.odata.query.skiptokenhandler.applyto): applies the `$skiptoken` to an `IQueryable` collection.
 This should transform the query to perform the pagination.
 It has two overloads, a generic `ApplyTo<T>` and non-generic `ApplyTo` to handle the generic `IQueryable<T>` and non-generic `IQueryable` respectively.